AbubakarSambo/AirlineAgent/README.md

 	This program provides services to allow people to rent private jets from one destination to another.

-	This works by finding all the airlines that operate flights between two destinations.
+    It works by finding all the airlines that operate flights between two destinations.
 For each airline, it finds the cheapest jet rentals available. it constantly updates the list of airlines and the associated cheapest rentals.

-	The program allows the customer to query the system and provides the customer with  the jet with the cheapest rental price.
+   The program allows the customer to query the system and provides he/ with the jet with the cheapest rental price.